Multilevel User Credibility Assessment in Social Networks: Related work

 \subsection{Methods based on both textual and non-textual features}

-Al-Zoubi et al. \cite{ala2017spam} identified spam profiles on Twitter using general features.
-Their dataset included 82 user profiles posting in English and Arabic.
-Features such as suspicious words, default profile picture, text-to-link ratio, comment ratio, tweet time, and others were extracted from these profiles.
-Machine learning classifiers, namely decision tree, C4.5, $k$-nearest neighbor, naïve Bayes, and multi-layer perceptron, were employed to classify data into spam and non-spam profiles.
-Alom et al. \cite{DBLP:conf/asunam/AlomCF18} proposed a model for detecting spam accounts on Twitter.
-They utilized a combination of graphic and content-based features.
-Several machine learning classifiers, including $k$-nearest neighbor, decision tree, naïve Bayes, random forest, logistic regression, SVM, and XGBoost, were employed on the selected features to distinguish between spam accounts and legitimate accounts.
+Al-Zoubi et al.\ \cite{ala2017spam} identified spam profiles on Twitter using general-purpose features.
+They compiled a dataset of 82 user profiles that post in English and Arabic.
+Extracted features included the presence of suspicious words, use of the default profile picture, text-to-link ratio, comment ratio, and tweeting times.
+They employed machine learning classifiers--decision tree, C4.5, k-nearest neighbors, Naive Bayes, and multi-layer perceptron--to classify profiles as spam or non-spam.

+Alom et al.\ \cite{DBLP:conf/asunam/AlomCF18} proposed a model for detecting spam accounts on Twitter by combining graphical and content-based features.
+They evaluated several classifiers--including k-nearest neighbors, decision tree, Naive Bayes, random forest, logistic regression, support vector machine (SVM), and XGBoost--on these features to distinguish spam accounts from legitimate ones.

-Aswani et al. \cite{DBLP:journals/isf/AswaniKI18} proposed another model for identifying spammers on Twitter.
-They collected 1,844,701 tweets from 14,235 Twitter profiles along with 13 relevant statistical features.
-These features were extracted from social media analytics.
-They utilized a bio-inspired algorithm called Firefly for identifying spammers and regular users.
-Adewole et al. \cite{DBLP:journals/mta/AdewoleAKS19} proposed a model that identifies both spam messages and spam accounts in online social networks.
-For spam message detection, they utilized datasets collected from three sources: SMS collection V.1, SMS corpus V.0.1 Big, and Twitter spam corpus, with a total of 5574, 1324, and 18,000 data samples, respectively.
-They extracted eighteen features and used different machine learning algorithms to classify messages and accounts.
-Among them, random forest achieved the best performance.
-Verma et al. \cite{DBLP:journals/snam/VermaAMG22} presented a method that evaluates the credibility of users on Twitter using machine learning and deep learning approaches.
-Since we use their method as one of our baselines, we will discuss it in detail in Section \ref{Empirical results}.
+Aswani et al. \cite{DBLP:journals/isf/AswaniKI18} proposed a model to identify spammers on Twitter.
+They collected 1,844,701 tweets from 14,235 user profiles and extracted 13 statistical features from social media analytics.
+They applied a bio-inspired Firefly algorithm to distinguish spammers from regular users.
+Adewole et al. \cite{DBLP:journals/mta/AdewoleAKS19} developed a model for detecting both spam messages and spam accounts on online social networks.
+For spam message detection, they used three datasets: SMS Collection V.1 (5,574 samples), SMS Corpus V.0.1 Big (1,324 samples), and the Twitter Spam Corpus (18,000 samples).
+They extracted 18 features and evaluated various machine learning algorithms, with Random Forest achieving the best performance.

+Asghari et al.~\cite{DBLP:conf/bigdataconf/AsghariCC22} explored various network measures--including centrality indices \cite{DBLP:conf/cikm/ChehreghaniBA19} and their correlations--to distinguish real users from fake ones.
+They showed that metrics such as average path length, eigenvector centrality, harmonic centrality, degree, and local reaching centrality, together with their pairwise correlations, serve as strong indicators for separating genuine and fake accounts.
+Verma et al.~\cite{DBLP:journals/snam/VermaAMG22} proposed a method for evaluating Twitter user credibility using machine learning and deep learning techniques.
+As we adopt their approach as one of our baselines, we discuss it in detail in Section~\ref{Empirical results}.